vsisterolli/vsisterolli/README.md

   </tr>
 </table>

 Don't see any technology that you think it's crucial?
 Don't worry!
-I assure you I can learn it faster than you can blink 😊.
+I assure you I can learn it faster than you think 😊.

 With this stack, I was able to produce more than 10 complete projects acting as a full-stack web developer.
 If you need a responsive layout or a RESTful API then you can count on me!